vippsas/vipps-epayment-api/features/long-living-payments.md

 ## Invoice scenarios

 Use Vipps MobilePay to make *long living payment requests* for your customers by using the `"expiresAt"` feature.
 This will create payment requests that can be seen and postponed by the user, up to 28 days.
-Note: The APIs are ready, but it is not testable before app updates planned summer 2023.

 The following sections will explain how to implement this feature for a couple scenarios: